dreamalligator/terrarium/readme.md

 3. `ipython notebook`

 #License
-The default license is [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).
 All images in `images` folder are [Attribution-NonCommercial-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/).
+The license for everything else is [Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/).